Framework-R-D/phlex-design/doc/programming_paradigm.rst

 Phlex will likely support other higher order functions as well, such as a sliding window.

+.. admonition:: Chris Green
+   :class: admonition-chg

+   I'm not sure about the form of the above: if we're going to support a sliding window, then it should have a line in the preceeding table.
+If we merely wish to state that Phex may be extended straightforwardly to support other higher order functions, then we should say that.

 Difficulties with functional programming
 ----------------------------------------